rtrounday/ucbsan201801data/homework/Week6/Readme.md

 In this assignment, we created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, we utilized utilizing a simple Python libraries: OpenWeatherMap API, CitiPy.
-In addition, we created scatterplot to evaluate relationships of latitude on temperature, winds, cloudiness and humidity
+To accomplish this, we utilized simple Python libraries: OpenWeatherMap API, CitiPy.
+In addition, we created scatterplots to evaluate relationships of latitude on temperature, winds, cloudiness and humidity

 ## Report Questions